 I was about to pay off the remaining balance of a " Buy Now - Pay Later " agreement with Creation Consumer Finance Limited.
 When I read the clearance time for cheques, I was amazed to see 3 weeks!
 Can this be possible?

-Interesting article but it fails to address the real issue.
+Interesting article.
 In the good old days cheques took 3 days to clear (always).
 Now we simply accept that the goal posts have been moved and the system takes longer.
 Initially it would be easy to make the mistake of thinking that this is due to improved transport and increasing volumes.
 But as the article correctly points out the volumes are down.
 Communication and checking of signatures etc. can be done much more quickly now with the internet and instant global network access.Truth is the banks can sit on your money for as long as they like as, despite the massive problems they have caused for the global economy in the recent past, they remain a law unto themselves.
 Also we must remember that the credit and cheque clearing company are little more that a cartel for the major clearing banks.
 It will only get worse if we continue to accept it as the norm, because it's not!

 Talking about the 'good old days', I worked in a bank 22 years ago and it took less time then to clear a cheque than it does now!
 I still don't see how this 6 day rule works.
 The cheque will be at its own branch by day 4 and the signature and other details can be checked that morning.
 Bearing in mind cheques are a rarity these days, it can hardly take long to carry out these checks.
 The bank I worked in held a local authority account, which meant thousands of cheques being processed everyday, as well as personal cheques.
 How the system can now take longer, with less transactions is beyond me.